 Refusing to wear a mask is not considered an excused absence from class.

 A student may have worked through the Student Disability Center to obtain an exemption to a face covering due to health reasons.
 That student will have a letter from the Student Disability Center or sticker on their university ID indicating an exemption to wearing a face covering has been granted.
 The student may share with you one or the other to demonstrate they have an exemption.

+If a student has a documented accommodation for not wearing a mask, the feasibility of accommodation depends on context.
+If possible, the instructor should state that the student must maintain at least 12 feet from the next person and wear a face shield if staying physically present in the class.
+The student can also be referred to their advisor for identification of a different class that is offered online.

 Stay calm and simply note the policy.
 Do not get drawn into an argument with the student.
 If a calm, straight forward notice of the University policy and subsequent request to leave for non-compliance does not work, simply remove yourself and call the CSU Police Department at (970) 491-6425 or 911 to ask for help.

 If the situation escalates and continuing the class becomes impossible, dismiss the class for the day.

+Question:

+What if you have a student with an accommodation (and no mask) in the class AND you have a student who refuses to wear a mask and then points out the other student and says, “how come he doesn’t have to wear one?”

+Is there a delicate way to say, “some people have accommodations”?